Cavaliers vs. Pacers Prediction & Picks - November 3

 Cavaliers vs. Pacers Prediction & Picks: Line, Spread, Over/Under - November 3

-The Cleveland Cavaliers (2-3) visit the Indiana Pacers (2-2) in a matchup of Central Division teams at Gainbridge Fieldhouse, beginning at 7:00 PM ET on Friday, November 3, 2023.
-The Cavaliers are 4.5-point favorites in the game, the second matchup between the teams this season.
+The Cleveland Cavaliers (2-3) visit the Indiana Pacers (2-2) in a matchup of Central Division teams at Gainbridge Fieldhouse, tipping off at 7:00 PM ET on Friday, November 3, 2023.
+The Cavaliers are 3.5-point favorites in the game, the second matchup between the teams this season.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!